GianpieroCea/TescoCheapRecipe/README.md

 http://127.0.0.1:5000/

 ## Todo List
-- []Add price function to get the "cost" of a recipe
+- [ ] Add price function to get the "cost" of a recipe
-- []Allow search for cheapest recipe
+- [ ] Allow search for cheapest recipe
-- []Clean up code / add WTForms
+- [ ] Clean up code / add WTForms
-- []Create nice CSS style
+- [ ] Create nice CSS style

+At the moment can only:
+- [x] Search Tesco database
+- [x] Generate a random recipe
+- [x] Find a recipe by text